MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-influence-db.md

 ## Use the dashboard

-After the Influence Insights dashboard is set up and populated with Workplace Analytics data, you can use the Power BI visualization charts to analyze your organization's influence insights.
+After the Influence insights dashboard is set up and populated with Workplace Analytics data, you can use the Power BI visualization charts to analyze your organization's influence insights.

 ## About the dashboard reports